V-Sekai/manuals/71 Decisions/present-proposal-template.md

 - V-Sekai development team

-## Tags
+## Relevant Keywords

 - V-Sekai

-## Further Reading
+## Resources for Further Reading

 1. [V-Sekai · GitHub](https://github.com/v-sekai) - Official GitHub account for the V-Sekai development community focusing on social VR functionality for the Godot Engine.
 2. [V-Sekai/v-sekai-game](https://github.com/v-sekai/v-sekai-game) is the GitHub page for the V-Sekai open-source project, which brings social VR/VRSNS/metaverse components to the Godot Engine.

-AI assistant Aria assisted with this article.
+Assistance provided by Aria, your AI assistant.